Gender Equality Index: 99/100 for the third consecutive year!

 The gap in promotion rates between women and men

-Increase following return from maternity leave
+The pay increase following a return from maternity leave

 Cloé Chevalier